 Over four years, we will work with those who have experienced sexual abuse, charities, Trusts , the police and staff working at SARCs, in order to understand best practice for SARCS.
 We will do this in four main ways:

 Firstly, we will look at existing research and bring it all together to see what it says about supporting survivors, what therapies and treatments are most helpful and how does this vary for different groups of survivors.

 We are building on currently available information about SARCs to develop a rich national ‘map’ of SARCs across England and to understand different models of care.
 To achieve this, we collaborated with the MIMOS team based at University of Leeds.
 We are also undertaking case studies, involving interviews with commissioning and SARC staff, service users, family members and third sector providers to gain insights into how SARCs care for service users, as well as how they work with other professional services in supporting survivors.

-With their consent, we are following over 2 years a large group of adults aged 18 years and above who have attended SARCs, asking about the impact of different interventions and services on their mental and sexual wellbeing, quality of life and economic and emotional costs.
+With their consent, we are following over one year a large group of adults aged 18 years and above who have attended SARCs, asking about the impact of different interventions and services on their mental and sexual wellbeing, quality of life and economic and emotional costs.
 We are also inviting a small group of children and young people (aged 13-17 years) to be involved at two paediatric sites.
-Follow-up of the adult and CYP cohorts will be done on three occasions over the course of the 2 years.
+Follow-up of the adult and CYP cohorts will be done on three occasions over the course of the year.